electerious/basicPaginate/README.md

 ### .render(renderer)

 basicPagination doesn't render anything by default.
-Use this function to build the HTML of your pagination and to render it onto your page.
+Use this function to build the HTML of your pagination and to render it onto your site.

 The render function accepts a function that will called every time the page of the pagination changes.
 It receives the current instance and allows you to generate the HTML for the pagination.
 Return the created element *or* the element containing the generated element and basicPagination will look for special data attributes to automatically bind events.
 The supported attributes are `data-basicpagination-first`, `data-basicpagination-last`, `data-basicpagination-prev`, `data-basicpagination-next` and `data-basicpagination-goto`.
 Their behaviour is equal to the functions of the instance.
 You can also skip the attributes or return nothing to handle the event binding on your own.